 Anytime I can make something that looks great and is fairly easy to make then I am happy.

-These daffodils look amazing and I can use them until fall.
-How wonderful is that?
+These daffodils look amazing and I can use them from spring through summer.

 I will probably keep these in a vase most of the time.
-But look how cute they look on a place setting!
+But look how cute they look in a place setting!

 They also look great in about every vase I own.

 I also like both colors.
-I only made seven.
-I am pretty sure I am going to make more this weekend.
+I am going to make more daffodil bouquets this weekend to give as gifts.

 If you are enjoying my blog, you can sign up to receive my blog updates here. .